The Four Modes of Birth in The Secret Doctrine and the Abhidharmakosa of Buddhism

 A NEW, YET UNKNOWN MYTHOLOGY AND CREATION ACCOUNT

-In the ancient mythologies and literature of these traditions we find accounts of human creation, or modes of birth, found in both Buddhist and Zoroastrian texts.
-David Reigle details the Modes of Birth in the Abhidharmakosa, and its connection to the Stanzas (Dzyan) in The Secret Doctrine (1888).
+In the ancient mythologies and literature of these traditions we find accounts of human creation, or modes of birth found in both Buddhist and Zoroastrian texts.
+David Reigle details the Modes of Birth in the Abhidharmakosa, and its connection to the Stanzas (Dzyan) in The Secret Doctrine (1888), detailing one of the most strangest creation stories among the annals of world mythology and cosmogonies.

 There is interestingly, also a scholar Erin Prophet who found the same ideas within the Corpus Hermeticum researched in her paper, Hermetic Influences on the Evolutionary System of Helena Blavatsky’s Theosophy.

-This is the description on Academia.edu on her argument regarding the origins of Blavatsky’s concept of root races:
+This is the description of Erin Prophet’s argument on the origins of Blavatsky’s concept of root races:

 “Helena Blavatsky (1831–1891) developed a program of salvation that she called “double evolution,” which was elaborated in a system known as root race theory.
 Human souls were seen as traversing through progressive reincarnation a series of seven “races,” or body types, ranging from gigantic amorphous and ethereal bodies and transitioning through hermaphroditic into gigantic gendered ape-like humans, modern humans, and thereafter adepts and divine beings.
 Although root race theory drew from the scientific racism of its day, it did not equate root races with human races, but to stages of human emanation from and return to divinity.
 The sources of root race theory have been sought in Eastern contexts due to its use of Hindu and Buddhist terminology, though scholars have noted its Western esoteric influences.
 This article argues that the primary structure of root race theory is based in the Corpus Hermeticum.
 It identifies some of Blavatsky’s Hermetic sources, showing that she referred not only generally to a perennialist “Hermetic philosophy” that incorporated Western esoteric tropes, but also to specific Hermetic texts.
 These texts provided the organizing matrix of root race theory, specifically its creation mythology, support for prior androgyne human existence, a “fall into matter,” and the initial ensoulment of humans with mind, or nous.
 It also provided a template for the future transformation of humans into divine beings.
 The article builds on the suggestions of Nicholas Goodrick-Clarke (2013) and Brendan French (2001) to elaborate on the role of Hermetic influence in Blavatsky’s reconfiguring of evolution as a novel form of salvation for an empirically-oriented nineteenth century audience.”

-Although, as we will demonstrate, the same in the Hermetic texts exists in exact detail in Buddhism, Jainism, and Zoroastrianism, so we cannot merely say she took the concept from Hermetic texts.
-She uses other sources to demonstrate its existence as well in ancient American lore and The Book of Documents (Shūjīng), or Classic of History.
-Her root race theory did not draw in its entirety from the scientific racism of its day, since outside of her statement about particular tribal peoples she plainly gives her positions rejecting that scientific racism.
+Although, as we will demonstrate, the same in the Hermetic texts exists in exact detail in Buddhism, Jainism, and Zoroastrianism.
+So we cannot merely assert “she took” the concept from Hermetic texts.
+It appears she has not.
+She uses other sources to demonstrate these doctrines existing in ancient texts: including also, ancient American lore and The Book of Documents (Shūjīng), or Classic of History.
+So, the root race concept is not at its basis, a reflection of the scientific racism of its day, since outside of her statement about particular tribal peoples, Blavatsky plainly gives her positions rejecting that scientific racism.

 According to tantric theory, all forms of birth fall into one of four categories [Source: RigpaWiki:Four modes of birth]: